cloudfoundry-attic/cf-docs/source/docs/running/managing-users/index.md

 1. Use the credentials of an admin user created using uaac as above, or Refer to your deployment manifest for the email and password of an admin user.
 The user will be under the `uaa: scim` section.
 Refer to the bottom of this [example manifest](../deploying-cf/vsphere/cloud-foundry-example-manifest.html) as an example.

-2. Create a new user with the username and password in the manifest.
+2. Create a new user
 <pre class="terminal">
 $ vmc login your-admin@domain.com
 ...
-$ create-user user@domain.com
+$ vmc create-user user@domain.com
 ...
 </pre class="terminal">